 - Groundwater and potentially caving soils may be encountered during drilling depending on the time of year and location.
 The Contractor shall construct the drilled shafts using means and methods that maintain a stable hole. - Bedrock may be very hard at various elevations.
 The contractor should mobilize equipment of sufficient size and operating condition to achieve the required design bedrock penetration. - Drilled shaft construction shall not disturb previously installed drilled shafts.
-The drilled shaft concrete should have sufficient time to cure before construction on a drilled shaft within three shaft diameters (center to center spacing) begins to prevent interaction between shafts during excavation and concrete placement. - Based on the results of the field investigation and experience with similar properly constructed drilled shaft foundations, it is estimated that foundation settlement will be less than approximately 1⁄2 inch when designed according to the criteria presented in this report.
-Drilled shafts founded in soil will have an estimated settlement of 1-inch. - A representative of the Contractor's engineer should observe drilled shaft installation operations on a full-time basis.
+The drilled shaft concrete should have sufficient time to cure before construction on a drilled shaft within three shaft diameters (center to center spacing) begins to prevent interaction between shafts during excavation and concrete placement. - Based on the results of the field investigation and experience with similar properly constructed drilled shaft foundations, it is estimated that foundation settlement will be less than approximately 1⁄2 inch when designed according to the criteria presented in this report. - A representative of the Contractor's engineer should observe drilled shaft installation operations on a full-time basis.